30 Anti-Aging Secrets That Could Add Years to Your Life

 Live with purpose

 Having a deeper meaning and purpose in your life encourages healthy choices and behaviors, according to a study in the Journal of Health Psychology.
 The researchers found that people with a higher sense of purpose were more likely to eat lots of vegetables, exercise, get good sleep, and even floss their teeth.
-There’s more: Read more about how living a purposeful life helps you age well.
+Here are some ideas from a Navy SEAL on how to find your purpose.

 Get your zzz’s